biodash/biodash.github.io/content/codeclub/S04E15/index.md

 </div>

-We typically specify what should go along the y-axis, too, when making plots.
-But that is not the case for bar plots, where the default is to plot a *count which is **computed** from the data*.
+When making plots, we typically specify what should go along the y-axis, too.
+But that is not the case for bar plots, where the default is to automatically plot a *count which is **computed** from the data*.

 <br>

 ### Exploring variation in a continuous variable

-To explore variation in a continuous variable like `carat`, a histogram is a classic approach -- we can make one using [`geom_histogram()`](https://ggplot2.tidyverse.org/reference/geom_histogram.html):
+To explore variation in a *continuous* variable like `carat`, a histogram is a classic approach -- we can make one using [`geom_histogram()`](https://ggplot2.tidyverse.org/reference/geom_histogram.html):

 <div class="highlight">